San Joaquín metro station (Mexico City)

 San Joaquín (Estación San Joaquín) is a station along Line 7 of the metro of Mexico City.

 Its logo represents the silhouette of one of the bridges of the radial Viaducto Río San Joaquín.

 It was opened on 20 December 1984.

-It is located in the Colonia Pensil Sur neighborhood and nearby points of interest include the Panteón Francés.
+It is located in the Colonia Pensil Sur neighborhood and nearby points of interest include the Panteón Francés de San Joaquín.